qgp9/hugo-smartlink/README.md

 <!-- omit from toc -->
 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE) file for details.

 ---

+**Keywords**: Hugo, wikilink, wiki link, smartlink, internal link, hugo wiki, hugo module